-I am a theorist – a postdoctoral researcher at the Computational Neuroscience Initiative at the University of Pennsylvania – who is perplexed by the nature and behavior of space, time, and brains.
+I am a theorist – a postdoctoral fellow at the Computational Neuroscience Initiative at the University of Pennsylvania – who is perplexed by the nature and behavior of space, time, and brains.
 As of September 2019, I will be an assistant professor in the Department of Physics at New York Institute of Technology!
 Here’s my CV.

 - the neural basis of pattern generation (how intrinsically chaotic neurons can – via network connectivity – be reined into delivering reliable output, where the network activity results in a stable macroscopic behavior);

 - predictive models of functional biological neurons and networks that are associated with the creation and reception of auditory signals;